Extreme Values of Permutation Statistics: Results for extremes of permutation statistics

-where the $q_i$ are some positive real numbers, and the degrees $d_i$ encompass the degrees of the classical Weyl group parts (bounded by $2n_{\max}$), $k_n$ twos, and the numbers $m_{n1}, \ldots, m_{nk_n}$ (bounded by $m_{\max}$).
-The sufficient condition \eqref{eq:growth1} for achieving the Gumbel behavior reads as
+where the degrees $d_i$ encompass the degrees of the classical Weyl group parts (bounded by $2r_{\max}$), $h_n$ twos, and the numbers $m_{n1}, \ldots, m_{nh_n}$ (bounded by $m_{\max}$).
+For such composed groups, the sufficient condition \eqref{eq:growth1} for the Gumbel behavior of $X_\inv$ is

-For descents, condition \eqref{eqn3} reads as $N_n + m_n \succcurlyeq \sqrt{R_n}$.
-Putting all of these observations together, we obtain the overall result.